Lucien Conein: Vietnam 1950s

-In 1954, Major Conein was sent to work under CIA operative Air Force Colonel Edward Lansdale against the government of Ho Chi Minh in North Vietnam, at first in a propaganda campaign to persuade Southern Vietnamese not to vote for the communists and then to help with arming and training local tribesmen, called the Montagnards working under CIA station chief William Colby.
+In 1954, Major Conein was sent to work under CIA operative Air Force Colonel Edward Lansdale against the government of Ho Chi Minh in North Vietnam, at first in a propaganda campaign to persuade Southern Vietnamese not to vote for the communists and then to help with arming and training local tribesmen, called the Montagnards.
 He was housemates with fellow CIA operative Rufus Phillips, who later wrote of him:

 Conein impressed me as a dangerous man, a kind of John Dillinger on our side.
 There was a hint of barely restrained violence about him that his alert, blue eyes under bushy eyebrows, as well as his abrupt, blustery manner and short temper, did nothing to belie...Conein could be rough as a cob or as gallant and gracious as the occasion demanded.
 One Sunday afternoon in 1955 he showed yet a different side, when a group of Vietnamese with children were invited over for lunch and a swim at a house we had acquired that had a pool.
 I was surprised to find “Lou” in the pool, lifting the children onto his shoulders and throwing them into the water, taking care never to frighten them.
 He was laughing, clearly enjoying it as much as they.
 I was struck by the direct way he related to them and by his evident pleasure.
 For his friends he was generous to a fault, but he had been full of ingenuity and contrariness from an early age.

 The historian Max Boot would describe Conein as: